 Difference Between Population and Sample

 In market research and statistics, every study is done with a basic inquiry at hand.
-This inquiry is conducted by observing or experimenting with a sample of the population, in order to derive insights that explain a phenomenon within the whole population.
+This inquiry is conducted by observing or experimenting with a sample of the population.
+This is done to derive insights that explain a phenomenon within the whole population.

 What Is Population?